My Ultimate Self-Hosted AI Chat Stack

 ComfyUI — local image generation

 ComfyUI handles local Stable Diffusion inference.
 Drop any .safetensors checkpoint into data/comfyui/models/ and it's immediately available.
 Supports SDXL, SD 1.5, FLUX, and anything else you throw at it.
+The overlay starts ComfyUI with the --lowvram flag by default, which helps on 8 GB cards.

 For cloud image generation, LiteLLM routes to Azure GPT Image 1.5 or Azure AI Foundry FLUX.2-pro.
 Pick your model in the Open WebUI settings.